evantravers/adventofcode/2016/elixir/README.md

 solutions, run `mix day all`.
 I've been developing and testing by running `iex -S mix` and running solutions in iex by typing `Day<num>.p1`.
 You can also run a specific day's solution w/ `mix day <num>`.

-TODO:

-- Why does Day5 never finish when run from mix, whereas it works out of iex:
-- Refactor Day10, it's ugly
-- Refactor Day11, it is too slow to finish